Rathishkumar-c/Java-Calculator/README.md

 - Looping user interactions

-### 🧠 Future Improvements
+## 🧠 Future Improvements
-Add support for floating-point numbers
+-Add support for floating-point numbers

-Improve input validation
+-Improve input validation

-Add advanced operations (exponents, modulus, etc.)
+-Add advanced operations (exponents, modulus, etc.)

-GUI version using Java Swing or JavaFX
+-GUI version using Java Swing or JavaFX

-### 🤝 Contributing
+## 🤝 Contributing
 Pull requests are welcome.
 Feel free to fork this repo and suggest improvements!

-### 📩 Feedback
+## 📩 Feedback
 If you have any suggestions or feedback, feel free to reach out or open an issue.

 > Small steps lead to big things.
 This is my first Java app, and I’m excited to keep building! 🚀